Creative Arts Psychotherapist

 Bachelor of Arts, Linguistics ~ University of Massachusetts

-I am an integrative, strengths-based, mind-body practitioner who focuses on compassionate depth of insight, increasing resilience, and attaining self-mastery.
+I am an integrative, strengths-based, mind-body practitioner who focuses on insight, anti-fragility, and self-mastery.

 My experience has highlighted treatment for: